Ohnezahn-ZAE/Kiwious/README.md

 ### 👋 Hi there

-- 🔭 I’m currently working on a Discord Bot
+- 🔭 I’m currently working on a  Discord Bot in Python
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Typescript and Javascript
 - 📫 How to reach me: Add me on Discord: `Kiwious#1234`
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: i like kiwis